 Our product line also includes a large stock of prospecting equipment, accessories, books, magazines and parts.

-We are one of the largest stocked dealers in the northwest.
+We are the largest stocked dealers in the northwest.

 This business came about because I like having the best, most up-to-date detectors, and wanted to provide the same for fellow club members, and for other gold prospectors and detectorists - at great prices.